QuarchTechnologyLtd/Application-Notes/README.md

 # AN-033-Multi-device-qps-streaming

 ## Overview
-This application note demonstrates a multi-device setup, where 2 Quarch modules can be connected at once in QPS with the data combined in a single analysis
+This application note demonstrates a multi-device setup, where 2 Quarch modules can be connected at once in QPS with the data combined in a single analysis.
-Multi-device setup allows for measurement of a wider range of channels, or to view both AC and DC sides of a power supply
+Multi-device setup allows for measurement of a wider range of channels, or (for example) to view both AC and DC sides of a power supply

 ## Features
 - Connecting to two Quarch modules